 One of the most delicious chicken recipes ever: Chicken with Mustard

 I picked up this recipe on a whim and began making it one afternoon for a weeknight dinner.
-It really isn’t a “weeknight dinner” kind of recipe.
-It’s far more special than that.
+Chicken with Mustard isn’t really isn’t a “weeknight dinner” kind of recipe- it’s far more special than that.
 It’s not that it’s difficult to make or too fancy or anything like that.
-It’s just that the completed dish turns out to be one of the most amazing chicken dishes that you’ve ever tasted.
-It’s chicken doused with Dijon mustard and cooked with white wine, bacon and onions.
+The completed dish turns out to be one of the most amazing chicken dishes that you’ve ever tasted.
+This is chicken doused with Dijon mustard and cooked with white wine, bacon and onions.
 The dish is finished off with a little bit of cream.
-The result is a delightful and delicious surprise.
+And the result is a delightful and delicious surprise.

 I’ve met David a few times and consider him a friend.
 We were at the same resort together in Mexico many years back, and I remember feeling so lucky to have been seated next to him at dinner.
 He was so down-to-earth and friendly, and we chatted a lot about blogging.
 We’ve kept in touch over the years, have run into each other at the occasional food conference, and we met for a glass of wine in Paris once.
 He’s a good guy- a very talented chef and writer.
 I know that when I pick up a recipe to try from David Lebovitz, it’s going to be a good one!

-I recommend making this chicken dish for a special occasion- it’s that good.
+I recommend making Chicken with Mustard for a special occasion- it’s that good.
 My family was blown away when I prepared this for a weeknight dinner.
 It felt special enough to serve at a dinner party.
 And it’s a recipe to make again and again.

 Chicken with Mustard